About Tapestry

 Mary Berry, Gramophone

-Concert appearances include the Utrecht Early Music and the Maastricht Musica Sacra Festivals, Regensburg’s Tage Alter Musik, the Flanders Festivals of Gent and Brussels, a Banco Republico tour of Colombia, Le Donne in Musica, Rome; Jordan Hall, Boston; Hildegard von Bingen Symposium at the University of Oregon, Eugene; Kalamazoo Medieval Conference, Michigan; Frick Collection and Rockefeller University, NY; Harvard University, Library of Congress, Washington D.C.; Da Camera of Houston; Early Music Concert Series, Boulder; Denver’s Newman Performing Arts Center; Da Camera Society LA; Between Heaven and Hell at the Bucerius Foundation in Hamburg, (broadcast by Norddeutsche Radio); Stanford University, Museum Concert, Cleveland; festivals in Ottawa and Montreal, Song Festival in Riga, Latvia; Moscow Conservatory, Russia, and many others.
-Tapestry also performed under the baton of Marin Alsop with the Colorado and Cabrillo Festival Symphonies.
+Concert appearances include the National Gallery and the Library of Congress, Washington, D.C.; Jordan Hall and the Celebrity Series, Boston, MA; a Banco Republico tour of Colombia; the Frick Collection and Rockefeller University, NY; Utrecht Early Music and the Maastricht Musica Sacra Festivals; Regensburg’s Tage Alter Musik; the Flanders Festivals of Ghent and Brussels; Le Donne in Musica, Rome; Da Camera of Houston; Denver’s Newman Performing Arts Center; Da Camera Society LA; Stanford University; Connecting Chords Festival, Kalamazoo, MI; Music and Beyond, Ottawa; the Song Festival in Riga, Latvia; the Moscow Conservatory, Russia; and many others.
+Tapestry has also performed under the baton of Marin Alsop with the Colorado and Cabrillo Festival Symphonies.

 Tapestry has four recordings with Telarc International: Angeli, Music of Angels; Hildegard von Bingen: Celestial Light; Song of Songs—Come into my Garden; and The Fourth River.
-Tapestry has made two recordings with German Label Musikproduktion Dabringhaus und Grimm (MDG): Sapphire Night and Faces of a Woman.
+Tapestry has two recordings with German Label Musikproduktion Dabringhaus und Grimm (MDG): Sapphire Night and Faces of a Woman.
 Sapphire Night won the Echo Prize, Germany’s highest honor for a recording and The Fourth River is a past winner of Chamber Music America Recording of the Year.
+Tapestry’s latest album, Postcards from France, was recorded with New England Music & Stage Co.
+Ltd. / NEMS Co.
+Ltd.

 Current Artists